 Addiction is a disease and a serious medical condition that should be treated quickly to avoid long-term mental or physical side effects.

-Substance abuse occurs when someone is unable to stop consuming drugs or alcohol on their own, despite any negative consequences.
+Substance use disorder occurs when someone is unable to stop consuming drugs or alcohol on their own, despite any negative consequences.

-They may experience compulsions to use substances or withdrawal symptoms after stopping use of them.
+They may experience compulsions to use substances or withdrawal symptoms after stopping use.

-Many of the common symptoms of substance abuse that younger adults experience are the same among older adults.
+Many of the common symptoms of substance use disorder that younger adults experience are the same among older adults.

 Symptoms of addiction may include: